Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Bottom Line:

-I nailed this in the tasting: classic with no attempt to be artisinal or authentic.
+I nailed this in the tasting: classic with no attempt to be artisanal or authentic.
 Trouble is, there still wasn’t much punch.
 In a blind taste test with A&W, which is mediocre, this still loses every time.

 12. TEDDY’S (Taste 12)